Nuwa: A Quantum Circuit Transpiler Based on a Finite-Horizon Heuristic for Placement and Routing: Description of Our Algorithm

 \subsubsection{Linear placement}

 We construct maximal paths in the coupling graph using a greedy algorithm.
-This is done in two ways: we greedily favour either the high-degree or low-degree vertices.
+This is done in two ways: the algorithm greedily favours either the high-degree or low-degree vertices.
 The latter method is used to account for architectures that have star-like subgraphs, for which starting from the highest-degree vertices might result in very short paths (see~\cref{fig:chain} for an example).
 For more-complex architectures, this greedy approach can be performed continually until a maximal linear forest has been found.

 After the paths are constructed, the placement algorithm iterates through the vertices of any given longest path and moves the qubits to the earliest free vertices on the path.

 As demonstrated in~\cref{sec:placement_comparison}, the two heuristics introduced above can be used as stand-alone methods or in combination.
 Optionally, a plurality of placements can be generated and compared according to their placement scores.